 Impacts Of A Global Carbon Price On Consumption And Value Creation

 Implications For Carbon Pricing Design

-For carbon pricing to cost-effectively support decarbonisation, it is essential to incentivise higher GHG productivity throughout global value chains.
+For carbon pricing to cost-effectively support decarbonisation, it is essential to incentivize higher GHG productivity throughout global value chains.
 This is one of the findings presented by Ecofys and The Generation Foundation during the COP 22 in Marrakech.
 The study is the first released under the Carbon Pricing Unlocked partnership.

 Competitiveness and Carbon Leakage